-The Union Water Supply System (UWSS) is owned by the Towns of Kingsville, Town of Essex, Municipality of Lakeshore, and Municipality of Leamington, and is managed by the Union Water Supply System Joint Board of Management whose members are appointed by the municipal owners.
+was incorporated in February 2023 with a mandate to own, manage, and operate the Union Water Supply System.

 The UWSS is operated by the Ontario Clean Water Agency.
 The treatment plant is situated in the Town of Kingsville on the North Shore of Lake Erie.
 It is a conventional filtration surface water treatment facility with a design capacity of 124,588 m3 per day.
 The maximum volume of water that can be taken from Lake Erie is 163,656 m3 /day or 113,650 l/min (PTTW number 0816-9T9SVT).